Bar Application Process Overview

 Students should also contact their previous institution(s) to request copies of all documents in their student file.
 These documents will be crucial to ensure you have provided accurate and complete information regarding any previous student conduct violations, disciplinary matters, warnings, etc. on your law school and bar application.

-• First-Year Students
+• LL.M.
+Students

 LL.M. students should speak with their Program Director and also review the Bar Admissions Information for Foreign Lawyers.